bbreddy30/The-Fashion-Analyzer/README.md

 # The-Fashion-Analyzer
 The Fashion Analyzer uses the Google Trends API to track fashion brands popularity.
 It uses this data then to visualize and create a stock market-like report.
-It sends automated notifications via the Telegram app to keep the user up-to-date on fashion brand trends.
+It sends notifications via the Telegram app to keep the user up-to-date on fashion brand trends.